FG considers excise duty on soft drinks

 “We have now in place a rigorous monthly reconciliation of revenues and that is ensuring that the leakages are minimised.

-The minister reiterated government’s resolve to sanction revenue generating agencies that fail to meet their targets.
+The minister reiterated the government’s resolve to sanction revenue generating agencies that fail to meet their targets.

 “Mr President has said that targets will be set for ministers as well as heads of agencies and that when targets are met there will be recommendations and when there are not met there will be consequences.